Experts + Insiders:

-“I didn’t have the opportunity to travel much as a kid, so when high school friends of mine set out on a European biking odyssey after graduation, I vowed to save up and follow their lead,” explains B&R Director of Operations and Planning Chris Mark.
+“I didn’t have the opportunity to travel much as a kid, so when high school friends of mine set out on a European biking odyssey after graduation, I vowed to save up and follow their lead,” explains B&R Director of Planning Chris Mark.
 “Two years later I had ridden 10,000 kilometres across Europe, and the hook was set.”

 And once hooked—to Europe, to biking, to adventure—a relationship with B&R became almost inevitable.